cyberd: Computing the knowledge from web3

 euler implementation of relevance machine is based on the most straightforward mechanism which is called cyber•Rank.

 Ranking using consensus computer is hard because consensus computers bring serious resource bounds. e.g. Nebulas still fail to deliver something useful on-chain.
 First, we must ask ourselves why do we need to compute and store the rank on-chain, and not go Colony or Truebit way?

 If rank computed inside consensus computer, you have an easy content distribution of the rank as well as an easy way to build provable applications on top of the rank.
 Hence we decided to follow more cosmic architecture.
-In the next section, we describe the proof of relevance mechanism which allows the network to scale with the help of domain-specific relevance machines that works in parallel thanks to IBC protocol.
+In the next section, we describe the proof of relevance mechanism which allows the network to scale with the help of domain-specific relevance machines that works in parallel.

 Token weighted PageRank limited by token-weighted bandwidth do not have inherent problems of naive PageRank and is resistant to sybil attacks.
 For the time being, we will call it cyber•Rank until something better emerge.

-As nobody uses all possessed bandwidth, we can safely use up to 100x fractional reserves with 2-minute recalculation target.
-This mechanics offers a discount for cyberlinking thus effectively maximizing demand for it.
+As nobody uses all possessed bandwidth, we can safely use 10x fractional reserves with 2-minute recalculation target.

 Proof of relevance